python/python-docs-pl/docs/_sources/c-api/long.rst.txt

    The current implementation keeps an array of integer objects for all integers between ``-5`` and ``256``, when you create an int in that range you actually just get back a reference to the existing object.
+So it should be possible to change the value of ``1``.
+I suspect the behaviour of Python in this case is undefined. :-)

 .. c:function:: PyObject* PyLong_FromUnsignedLong(unsigned long v)